ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 <!--

-- Codealong "react-characters-app": 1.5h
+Codealong "react-characters-app": 1.5h

 Options:
 - Option 1: stay in the main room & follow what we're doing
 - Option 2: stay in the main room & try to code-along
-- Option 3: use breakout rooms & start working on LAB & mini-project
+- Option 3: use breakout rooms & start working on today's LAB & bonus LABs

 -->